Queer National Treasures

 I have been lucky enough to receive funding from Arts Council England to make some of my recent work including 'Queer National Treasures', 'I am 21!' and 'A Haunted Existence', and Heritage Lottery funding to deliver some archive history workshops across the UK.

-Everybody's Companion To Life & Love
+To Life & Love

-These are show in which I deconstruct masculinity & perform my autobiography
+A show in which I deconstruct masculinity & perform my autobiography

 Small scale works that focus on memory, scent and taste

 Performances generated through formal and informal conversations with communities

 Site specific works inspired by landscapes

 Events and performances that provide queer narratives to established collections.

 The Bad Taste of the Town

 Tea Leaf Readings (For Beginners)